-Yu, M., Nagurney, A., 2013.
-Competitive food supply chain networks with application to fresh produce.
-European Journal of Operational Research 224(2), 273-282, where a full list of references can be found, along with some additional results.
+M. Yu and A. Nagurney, "Competitive Food Supply Chain Networks with Application to Fresh Produce," European Journal of Operational Research 224(2) (2013), pp 273-282 where a full list of references can be found, along with some additional results.